aliasIsolation/aliasIsolation/README.txt

 You need to have Visual Studio 2015.
 Community Edition works fine.

+Download Boost 1.61 and put it into src/external/boost/boost.
+For example, src/external/boost/boost/config.hpp.
+Compile Boost for static CRT, and put the libs into src/external/boost.
+For example, src/external/boost/libboost_chrono-vc140-mt-s-1_61.lib.

 If you want to just build the binaries, but don't care about Visual Studio solution files, just run "compile.cmd".
 They output will be in "t2-output/win32-msvc-release-default".

 If you'd like to open the project in Visual Studio, run "sln-vs2015.cmd", and then open "t2-output/aliasIsolation.sln".